migueldemoura/migueldemoura.com/_posts/2018-02-27-ist-summer-internships-istsi.md

    alt="Application growth by year." caption-no="3" caption="Application growth by year."
 %}

-This past year saw unprecedented growth on all indices, with the programme reaching between 5300 and 6500 IST students, 580 of those applying to at least one vacancy - a whopping YOY increase of 51%.
+This past year saw unprecedented growth on all indices, with the programme reaching between 5300 and 6500 IST students.
+Out of those, 938 logged in and 580 applied to at least one vacancy - a whopping YOY increase of 51%.
 The number of applications also jumped to 3577, again a massive YOY increase of 175%.

 {% include image.html path="istsi/companies.png"
    alt="Company growth by year." caption-no="4" caption="Company growth by year."